griffinmyers/monograph/README.md

 # journal

-This is a little web app, just for me, so I can publish journal entires, if I want.
+This is a little web site generator, just for me, so I can publish journal entries, if I want.

-It uses some some Latex parsers I wrote to make things look nice.
+It uses [hemingway](https://github.com/griffinmyers/hemingway) to parse individual journal entries and a hacky treetop parser I rigged together just to parse my journal structure.

 # generally, how it works.